TidalPaladin/trader/README.md

 Several filtering techniques can be applied to the input dataset in order to produce higher quality training examples.
 One such technique is the ability to remove records older than a parameterized year.
-Since the dataset contains records dating back to PLACEHOLDER, the ability to constrain to more recent records may prove useful in capturing market behavior under modern trading styles.
+Since the dataset contains records dating back to 1970, the ability to constrain to more recent records may prove useful in capturing market behavior under modern trading styles.